 Besides leaving behind a road map of tunnels, moles also create dirt mounds that pop up out of the surface like mini volcanoes.

 Raking or removing these mounds takes time and energy, and accidentally running them over with a lawn mower often causes damage to your mower and blades.

 So what can you do to help prevent mole damage in your yard this year?

-By taking a few minutes to learn about a moles behavior and how to properly set a trap will greatly increase your success rate and keep your lawn looking great.
+Taking a few minutes to learn about a moles behavior, and how to properly set a trap will greatly increase your success rate and keep your lawn looking great.